ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 rocBLAS never sets a device, it only queries using ``hipGetDevice()``.
 If rocBLAS does not see a valid device, it returns an error message to users.

-Multiple streams and Multiple devices
+Multiple Streams and Multiple Devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If a machine has ``num`` GPU devices, they will have deviceID numbers 0, 1, 2, ... (``num`` - 1).
 The